 Since 1977, Keiser University has maintained a practical, hands-on approach to career education to help our students achieve their personal and professional goals.
 Our student-centered approach remains at the foundation of the Keiser University mission and continues to attract students who prefer a more personal learning experience.

-Locations: Fort Lauderdale, FL , Tallahassee, FL , Pembroke Pines, FL , More...
+Locations: Fort Lauderdale, FL , Miami, FL , Tallahassee, FL , More...

 Matching School Ads